-Volunteering in india Volunteering in India presents a unique opportunity for inner personal growth while performing meaningful service to those in need.
-The holy lands of India are in dire need of protection; Mother Nature is calling you to help restore her rivers, soil, forests, jungles and of course her dear people and animals.
+Volunteer organizations in India represent a unique opportunity for inner personal growth while performing meaningful service to those in need.
+The holy lands of India are in urgent need of protection.
+Mother Nature is calling you to help restore her rivers, soil, forests, jungles and of course her dear people and animals.
 Your helping hands are needed in so many areas, so how does one decide where to go and whom to help?
-To help you determine where you might fit in best, we are presenting some of our favorute volunteer projects in India.
-We wish you well in your efforts and thank you in advance for your sacrifice and commitment.
+To help you determine where you might fit in best, we are presenting some of our favorite volunteer projects and volunteer organizations in India.
+So we wish you well in your efforts and thank you in advance for your sacrifice and commitment.
 Here you will get the list you needed.
 Best tip: stay in Tree house in India while doing volunteer service.

 Volunteering India is a project dedicated to promoting wonderful volunteer programs in India for the betterment of local communities.
-It is based in Delhi and offers opportunities for volunteering, internships and specialized volunteer and travel projects for international volunteers and interns in Delhi, Palampur in Himachal Pradesh and in different locations in South India.
+It is based in Delhi and offers opportunities for volunteering and internships.
+It offers specialized volunteer and travel projects for international volunteers and interns in Delhi, Palampur in Himachal Pradesh too.
+Likewise in different locations in South India.

-The mission of Volunteering India is to help international volunteers from across the world to organize volunteer work projects in different parts of India and in turn benefit the local communities in India.
+The mission of Volunteering India is to help international volunteers from across the world to organize volunteer work projects.
+It is welcome in different parts of India and in turn benefit the local communities in India.
 For details about various programs, visit the website volunteeringindia.com.

 10, Siri Fort Road